 - Privacy of web content and user input.
 Without HTTPS, all information passed to and from an end-user can be intercepted and read in plaintext.

 - Many industries have moved to an HTTPS By Default approach since 2018.
-CivicPlus believes it is important for our local government clients to also adopt this best practice.
+CivicPlus believes it is important for our local government customers to also adopt this best practice.

-- Improved SEO.
+- Improved Search Engine Optimization (SEO).
 For example, websites under the HTTPS protocol have higher places in Google rankings.

 - Many new browser features require HTTPS to render content.

 - Users are more likely to browse longer and more frequently on your website because it utilizes a security certificate.
 This builds a relationship of trust between the user and your website.

 For these reasons, CivicPlus strongly urges you to secure all web content with HTTPS by enabling Always SSL.

 Feedback About the ArticleLet us know what was helpful or not helpful about the article below.